-Houses for sale in Gunhill, Harare North, are positioned in a quiet, leafy suburb favored by families and professionals.
-The average price of the properties currently listed is $450,000, with prices starting from USD 475,000.
-These homes typically sit on land parcels averaging 2,731 ㎡, with building sizes around 240 ㎡, while some larger properties reach up to 904 ㎡ in size and land areas up to 3,800 ㎡.
+Houses for sale in Gunhill, Harare North, are positioned in a quiet, leafy suburb popular with families and professionals.
+The average price of the properties currently listed is $450,000, with prices starting from USD 450,000.
+These homes typically sit on land areas around 2,501 ㎡, with property sizes averaging 575 ㎡, and some larger homes reaching up to 2,501 ㎡.

 Gunhill offers a peaceful suburban lifestyle with easy access to Harare’s city center.
 The area is close to green spaces like Harare Gardens and Mukuvisi Woodlands, ideal for outdoor activities.
-Cultural attractions such as the National Gallery of Zimbabwe are nearby, along with reputable schools like Gunhill Primary School.
-Shopping needs are met by Gunhill Shopping Centre and larger malls like Eastgate and Sam Levy’s Village.
-Residents also enjoy a variety of local restaurants and cafes, making Gunhill a convenient and comfortable place to live.
+Families benefit from nearby Gunhill Primary School and access to healthcare facilities.
+Shopping needs are met by Gunhill Shopping Centre, Eastgate Shopping Centre, and Sam Levy’s Village, while local restaurants and cafes provide a variety of dining options within the neighborhood and nearby central districts.

 | Property Size | Avg. price |